Skip to main content

 But we’ll have to save discussion on “Dungeons and Dragons” for another day.
 Today, I want to discuss the purpose of fantasy as seen through Guillermo Del Toro’s 2006 masterpiece, El Labyrinto del Fauno, “Pan’s Labyrinth.”

 This is quite simply, an amazingly well-crafted film with a lot of impressive moving parts.
 The leading role of Ofelia originally called for an eight-year-old actress.
 Ivanna Baquerro was eleven when she auditioned, but Del Toro was so impressed with her performance that he cast her anyways.
 She is fantastic in the role and absolutely sells the audience on Ofelia’s innocence and vulnerability while also giving her that little spark that makes you believe she could stand up to a dictator.
-Meanwhile, Doug Jones, the actor for Pan, is not a native Spanish speaker and had to learn not only his own lines, but also Ofelia’s so he would know his cues.
 The film has a very unique aesthetic that sets it apart from a lot of Hollywood fantasy faire.
 Del Toro opted to use puppets and tangible set pieces whenever possible, implementing CGI only when strictly necessary.
 This is a well-made film.

 It is also an essential document on the fantasy experience.
 Stephanie Zacharek wrote of the film for Salon,